Hassan7196/BritishAirways/README.md

 # Predictive Modeling for Customer Bookings: A British Airways Case Study

 ## Overview
 This project focuses on predicting whether a customer will complete a booking based on various features such as sales channel, trip type, purchase lead time, flight duration, and more.
-The dataset, provided by British Airways, contains **50,000 entries** with **14 features**.
+The dataset, provided by British Airways, contains 50,000 entries with 14 features.
 The goal is to build a machine learning model that can accurately predict booking completions and provide actionable insights for optimizing customer engagement and revenue.

-The goal of this project is to predict whether a customer will complete a booking based on historical booking data.
-The dataset includes features such as:
-- **Number of passengers**
-- **Sales channel** (Internet or Mobile)
-- **Trip type** (Round Trip, One Way, Circle Trip)
-- **Purchase lead** (time between booking and travel)
-- **Length of stay** (duration of the trip)
-- **Flight details** (hour, day, duration, route)
-- **Customer preferences** (extra baggage, preferred seat, in-flight meals)

-The project uses **machine learning** to analyze these features and predict booking completion.
+The project uses machine learning to analyze these features and predict booking completion.
 The insights gained can help British Airways optimize marketing strategies, improve customer engagement, and increase revenue.

----

 ## Dataset Description
 The dataset contains the following features:

 - **num_passengers**: Number of passengers traveling.
 - **sales_channel**: Sales channel used for booking (Internet or Mobile).
 - **trip_type**: Type of trip (Round Trip, One Way, Circle Trip).